-One of the primary missions of IMOS is being an emergency communications resource for C.A.A. field units.
-Radio interoperability and communications are a key aspects of disaster response.
-To address this need, IMOS maintains ham radio communications capability and is able to provide base communications operators for C.A.A. field units.
-EMCOMM is an auxiliary to IMOS that is responsible for providing additional ham radio communications capability.
+One of the missions of IMOS is being an emergency communications resource for C.A.A. field units.
+Radio interoperability and communications coordination are a key aspects of disaster response.
+To address this need, IMOS maintains radio communications capability and is able to provide base communications operators for C.A.A. field units.
+EMCOMM is an auxiliary to IMOS that is responsible for providing additional radio communications capability, including amateur radio.

 Additionally, communications personnel can act as communications liaisons between the C.A.A. and other responding agencies within a command post if direct radio interoperability is impossible.

 Radio operators are ham radio certified at least to the Technician level.
-They are trained to maintain communications logs, as well as effectively transmit and document orders and information.
+They are trained to maintain communications logs, as well as effectively transmit and document orders, coordinates, and information.

 IMOS provides operational support for C.A.A.
 Emergency Response units as well as regular units and resources deployed to emergency scenes.
 The IMOS mission includes implementing ICS command structure, handling logistics, and documentation of incidents.
 IMOS can also be deployed to assist partner agencies through mutual aid or deployment agreements.

-Units tasked with IMOS operations are deployed to incident scenes to staff command posts, assist incident command, help with the administration of incidents, and provide communications capability.
+Units tasked with IMOS operations are deployed to incident scenes to staff command posts and operations bases, assist incident command, help with the administration of incidents, and provide logistics support and communications coordination.
 Additionally, units act as direct support and liaisons for C.A.A. field units deployed to an incident scene.

 Training Meeting Schedule